-Bhutan - Things to know before you go.
+Things to know before you go to Bhutan

 Let's get started with some things you should know Before you Go

-Spicy chilies mixed with a cheese sauce called emadatse are the national dish of Bhutan.
-Chilies are treated as a vegetable rather than a seasoning in the Bhutanese diet.
+Spicy chillies mixed with a cheese sauce called emadatse are the national dish of Bhutan.
+Chillies are treated as a vegetable rather than a seasoning in the Bhutanese diet.
 A wide variety of fresh vegetables are a daily staple of the Bhutanese diet.
 Red and white rice are served at all meals.
 Meats, poultry and fish (usually in the form of stews) are also found on many Bhutanese menus along with Tibetan momos and noodle dishes.
-Bhutan's professional chefs temper their natural tendency to over spice dishes by preparing food more suitable to western taste ranging from Continental to Chinese.
+Bhutan's professional chefs temper their natural tendency to over-spice dishes by preparing food more suitable to western taste ranging from Continental to Chinese.
 Bhutanese, Tibetan and Indian cuisines are also available.